chrisburgess7/church-theme-content-integration/README.md

-Please also check out the page for this project on my website [http://www.acuit.com.au/church-theme-content-integration/](http://www.acuit.com.au/church-theme-content-integration/) as the website may contain more information and/or latest news.
+Please also check out the page for this project on my website [http://www.acuit.com.au/church-theme-content-integration/](http://www.acuit.com.au/church-theme-content-integration/) as it may contain more information and/or latest news.

 **This project is currently in beta only.**